phil737/go_esri/README.md

 # go_esri

-Go library to query ESRI ArcGIS servers/enterprise via it REST API.
+Go library to query ESRI an ArcGIS server/enterprise via its REST API.